 First in a four-part series

 Interoperability 101 for Birth Defects Surveillance

-Introduces the topic of interoperability and defines key terms with examples for birth defects programs.
+Introduces the topic of interoperability and defines key terms with examples for Birth Defects Surveillance (BDS) programs.
 PHII’s Lura Daussat and CDC’s Laura Pabst highlight trends, policies and initiatives that may impact leadership buy-in and resources for these programs.

 Second in a four-part series

 Provides practical experiences from jurisdictions in Michigan and Georgia as they move toward interoperability with their BDS programs.
 PHII’s Lura Daussat and CDC’s Laura Pabst join two speakers who tell about the successes and challenges of modernizing their surveillance programs and the resources they used.

 An Overview of Data Modernization Efforts and Deep Dive into Electronic Case Reporting